DS4PS/cpp-527-fall-2020/schedule.md

 R contains some built-in datasets that consist of pre-tabulated data.

-**Manually** convert one of these tables to a single tidy dataset.
+Convert one of the three sets of tables to a tidy dataset.

-Manually = create a set of vectors with the appropriate values and combine them into a data frame.
+* Titanic
+* HairEyeColor
+* UCBAdmissions

+Share the tidy dataset (not the code) on YellowDig.

 *Note that it is a conceptual exercise, not a programming exercise.
-The goal is to get the table structure correct, not find a function that can automate the process (the paper presents some automation steps you can ignore for now).*
+The goal is to get the tidy table structure correct, not find a function that can automate the process (the paper presents some automation steps you can ignore for now).*

+*You can do the exercise in Excel, or you can build vectors manually and combine them into a data frame.
+You just need to share the tidy table, not the process used to create it.*